Editor’s Note: This blog post was updated on August 10, 2020.

 Anti-Analysis and Evasion Techniques

-Expanding on the techniques mentioned above, the shellcode contains more techniques to obstruct automatic analysis.
+Expanding on the abovementioned techniques, the shellcode contains more techniques to obstruct automatic analysis.
 One of these techniques is the search for virtual machine artifacts, which are embedded as djb2 hash values.
 In Figure 6, we can see that these hash values are pushed on top of the stack and the successive call to the function tries to find the corresponding artifacts in memory.

 Since these values are calculated by a one-way function (djb2), their preimages are unknown.
-So far, the strings in Table 1 have been found to be possible preimages.
+So far, the strings in Table 1 are possible preimages.

 If one of these hashes is found in memory, the sample displays an error message (Figure 7) and terminates the process.
 Therefore, the sample shows no further malicious behavior, and it does not download the payload.